 First, you get to know a Saudi girl.
 Next, you must take permission from her guardian to marry.
 Then, submit a marriage application and documents to the Imarah Office of the Saudi Ministry of the Interior.
 After, wait for some time to obtain ministry permission.
 Later, both parties sign the actual marriage contract at the local Family Court.
 Finally, have a wedding reception to complete the process.

 Although marrying a Saudi girl may look easy, it is not.
 The steps and marriage procedures take time and require a lot of patience.
 Also, you should satisfy certain conditions and will have a few interesting cultural obstacles to overcome.
-All these, I will discuss later in this article.
+I will discuss this later in this article.